top of page

 My son was born in 1999 (going by Z).
 It took more than two years, bedrest, one miscarriage at 11 weeks, hormone therapy, intense fertility interventions, and medications.
 He was breech and was born by c-section two weeks early.
 He would not turn and was born entangled in the cord.
 The doctor said he would not have come out naturally.

-At 1 year old my son was already developmentally delayed.
+At 1 year old, my son was already developmentally delayed.
 The County caught it with a parent developmental survey I completed and returned.
-In-home speech was started and I taught him sign language for certain words so he could communicate.
+In-home speech was started, and I taught him sign language for certain words so he could communicate.
 He had an Individualized Education Plan (IEP) with accommodations before he started school.
 He had to get glasses and have a sedated hearing test since he kept failing hearing exams.
 He was sick all the time and had a medical history growing faster than he was.
 Developmental delays, speech and language delays, cognitive issues, stomach issues, digestive problems, breathing trouble, and low muscle mass.
 As I said, he was always sick.
 This pattern went on for years.

-At 6 years old the migraines started, and he had to see a pediatric neurologist.
+At 6 years old, the migraines started, and he had to see a pediatric neurologist.
 Some were bad.
 I had him at the emergency room more than once because he would not stop vomiting from the pain of the migraines.
-Over time a chiropractor has helped diminish them and we have discovered triggers with food and the environment that lessen them.
+Over time, a chiropractor has helped diminish them, and we have discovered triggers with food and the environment that lessen them.

-At 7 years old the school thought he had an absence seizure so he had to go have an EEG, which was negative.
+At 7 years old, the school thought he had an absence seizure, so he had to go have an EEG, which was negative.

 LIFE CHANGED

-Then in 2009, at 10 years old, his autism spectrum diagnosis came and the same year his father and I divorced.
+Then, in 2009, at 10 years old, his autism spectrum diagnosis came, and the same year, his father and I divorced.
 We had to move, he had to change schools.
 Labels of divorce and autism or special needs mom are added.

 Life got even harder.
 Not just for him.

 I took autism parent classes and tried to implement what I learned from classes.
 There is a lot more now compared to 2009-2010.
 There were no iPads or apps to help with communication or pictures.
 The school didn't know what to do with him, even with an IEP.
-I had to print out pictures, cut them out, and make my own PECS for him.
+I had to print pictures, cut them out, and make my own PECS for him.
 His meltdowns were indescribable sometimes.
 It could be the smallest things that set him off.
 I had to learn to ignore strangers because most were mean and said the most horrific things about me or to me about his behavior.
 But even coworkers and friends said some pretty horrible things.
 This is probably where I started to learn to have "thick skin" and not let what people say bother me.

 Nothing ever let up.